Headless CMS: The Ultimate Guide [2022 Edition]

 - What is a headless CMS?

-- Okay, so what is a decoupled CMS?
+- What is a decoupled CMS?

 - Headless CMS vs decoupled CMS: What’s the difference?